 With so many wonderfully atmospheric streets, it can be hard to know where to stay in Granada.
 The city is located amid the attractive rolling hills of southern Spain’s autonomous Andalusia region.
 Backed by dramatic mountains, it is only a short drive to the shores of the Mediterranean.
-Its also lined by the beautiful Darro river, that you can hike in this single day day tour.
+Its also lined by the beautiful Darro river, which you can hike on this single-day tour.
 Home to the world-famous Alhambra Palace, this city is a must for anyone heading to this part of Spain.

 It’s also a great place to base yourself for travel to other Andalusian cities.
 You can see where to stay in Seville, or dive into its most stunning attractions in our Seville design guide.
 Marbella is also close by, and our curated collection of where to stay in Marbella sets you up for a few days of the perfect beach escape.
 See more hotels in Granada, and tours in Granada to get your planning jump-started!

 Comprising the city’s old Jewish quarter, Realejo’s architecture is as diverse as the area is multicultural.
 It is both picturesque, and a great base in the city, close to shops, restaurants, and attractions including the Alhambra.